 Beware though: in addition to all those extra closing costs, refinancing starts your amortization schedule all over again.
 That means a higher percentage of your monthly payments go toward interest rather than principal.
 If you’re three years into a 30-year mortgage and refinance to a 15-year mortgage, that may make sense, because you’re accelerating your amortization schedule anyway.
 But if you’re already ten years into the mortgage, consider just pretending to refinance.

-Use a mortgage calculator and look up what your mortgage payment would be if you refinanced to a 15-year loan.
+Use a mortgage calculator (there’s one built into our rental cash flow calculator) and look up what your mortgage payment would be if you refinanced to a 15-year loan.
 Then just start making those higher payments!
 You still accelerate your amortization schedule, and you don’t have to line some punk loan officer’s pockets by paying a bunch of new lender fees and closing costs.

 But why sit around waiting?
 Make change happen!
 Every time you get an unexpected windfall, throw it at your mortgage.
 Got a tax refund?
 Pay down the mortgage.
 Got a bonus at work?
 Pay down the mortgage.
 Got cash as a gift?
 Pay down the mortgage.